 “We are excited to partner with Ivy Tech through this targeted articulation with their Liberal Arts ASAP program,” said Dr. Kristin C. Flora, Franklin College Vice President of Academic Affairs and Dean of the College.
 “Such a partnership increases the accessibility of a Franklin College education to high-achieving students throughout the state who begin their educational journey on an Ivy Tech campus.
 We are confident that this relationship will positively contribute to our state’s goal of 60 percent of working-age Hoosiers having a quality college degree or credential by the year 2025.”

 About Ivy Tech Community College

 Ivy Tech Community College serves communities across Indiana, providing world-class education and driving economic transformation.
-It is the state’s largest public postsecondary institution and the nation’s largest singly accredited institution of higher education.
+It is the state’s largest public postsecondary institution and the nation’s largest singly accredited statewide community college system.
 It serves as the state’s engine of workforce development, offering high-value degree programs and training that are aligned with the needs of its communities, along with courses and programs that transfer to other colleges and universities in Indiana.
-It is accredited by the Higher Learning Commission and a member of the North Central Association.
+It is accredited by the Higher Learning Commission.